 Remarried war widows, Defence Service widows and war widows recognized by allied countries are also eligible for membership.
 War Widowers who fall into any of these categories are also eligible for membership.

-Associate Membership has been introduced for members of the wider community whose interests are in accordance with the aims and objects of the Guild. (see Associate membership Application)Activities and Services
+Associate Membership has been introduced for members of the wider community whose interests are in accordance with the aims and objects of the Australian War Widows (Queensland). (see Associate membership Application)Activities and Services

 The Australian War Widows provides:-